jeffpar/pcjs.v1/_posts/2017-07-15-flickery-fakery.md

-For years, one of my pet peeves about PC emulators has been their obsession with raw speed, and how hard they try to squeeze every last drop of performance out of their instruction execution loop, on the assumption that everyone wants an an 8088 that runs at, say, 500Mhz, as opposed to the 4.77Mhz of the original IBM PC.
+For years, one of my pet peeves about PC emulators has been their obsession with raw speed, and how hard they try to squeeze every last drop of performance out of their instruction execution loop, on the assumption that everyone wants an 8088 that runs at, say, 500Mhz, as opposed to the stately 4.77Mhz of the original IBM PC.

 And sure, it might be nice if that [Lotus 1-2-3](/disks/pcx86/apps/lotus/123/1as/) spreadsheet recalculated instantly, instead of the several seconds that it originally took.
 But most of the time, such a dramatic difference in speed is